WebThingsIO/registration_server/api.md

 *Returns:*

-A json document: `{ "name": "demo", "token": "asd34q343krj3" }`
+A JSON document: `{"name": "demo", "token": "asd34q343krj3"}`

-The token is a secret identifier for this gateway, that must not be transmitted to any third party.
+The token is a secret identifier for this gateway that must not be transmitted to any third party.

 # /unsubscribe

-This endpoint let you remove from the registration server a previously subscribed gateway.
+This endpoint lets you remove a previously subscribed gateway.

 *Parameters:*
 * `token`: the secret token assigned to this gateway.